Abhishek-Birada/javascript/README.md

 BigInt : It is used to very large integer values.
 Example : let a = 99999n

-String : It is collection characters enclosed in single or double quotes.
+String : It is collection of characters enclosed in single or double quotes.
 Example : let name = "Abhishek"

 Symbol	: It is used for making a value or anything as unique.(not a correct definition)